What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend? Awesome things.

 Like I said, a lot of the time with FSRs you’ll want a vehicle with greater clearance, but I’m happy to say that this gravel road was quite smooth.
 We were driving pretty slow, and a lot of people in their pick up trucks were zipping past, but our little Kia Forte did the trick.
 So if you’re looking into going to Mount Kobau don’t be afraid of this road!
 I promise whatever rental you are driving will do just fine!

 Once you get to the parking lot, there are two main walking trails you can take.
-The first spot we walked to was the main Kobau look out trail.
+The first spot we walked to was the main Kobau look out trail for a view of the Similkameen valley.
 From the parking lot, there’s a sign that will point you in the direction of that trail, which is the dotted line heading towards Mount Kobau on the map below.

 It’s a really short walk up, and isn’t very steep.
 I think the walk up takes about 15 minutes.
 But the views from there did not disappoint.
 I’d say this is a minimal effort, great reward situation.
 You can see the valley, and Osoyoos lake below clearly, as well as the mountains to the West on the other side of the Similkameen valley.